steinbeck/EspressoShotTimer/README.md

 You further need the ticker library.
 The file EspressoShotTimer.ino from this project should compile without issues if you pre-install all libraries listed in the beginning of this file.

 ## Enclosure
-The enclosure was designed in OpenSCAD to be 3D printed.
+The enclosure was designed in OpenSCAD (https://www.openscad.org/) to be 3D printed.
+OpenSCAD allows for parametric design of 3D components, i.e. you code your model rather than using a point and click GUI.
+I could never find the patience to learn these point and click user interfaces.
 ![Enclosure as shown in openSCAD](images/enclosure_openscad.png?raw=true "Enclosure as diplayed during design in OpenSCAD")